. . . that is

 There remains the question of where to look for the necessary expertise in working out the details of such a fundamental revolution.
 Theobald, I suspect, places too much hope in the present managerial class: he even proposes a subsidiary category of Basic Economic Security, called Committed Spending,13 to support unemployed managers at a higher level of income so that they may devote their energies to social instead of economic problem-solving.
 One questions whether those who have led us deeper into the jungle are those best qualified to lead us out.
 Still, there would doubtless be a need for experienced administrators.

-THE WAY, the, lies open to Utopia.
-What holds us back, other than as inheritance of misinformation, prejudice and preconception?
+THE WAY, then, lies open to Utopia.
+What holds us back, other than an inheritance of misinformation, prejudice and preconception?

 A clue, perhaps, lies buried in our observation that interest rates all over the world are maintained at an artificially high level in order not to lose the capital of the international investors.
 Gold may have lost most of its magic in the national economy, but in the world at large it is still very much in evidence.